Pharmacy PGY2 Ambulatory Care Program

 Program Description and Objective

-The TVHS ambulatory care pharmacy residency is a second-year specialty residency designed to develop a clinical specialist with expertise in ambulatory care.
-The residency program includes training in a variety of pharmacist-managed and multidisciplinary clinic settings within the TVHS.
-The resident is an integral part of an interdisciplinary team at TVHS by providing chronic disease state management via face-to-face and virtual clinic appointments in primary care and specialty care setting.
-Core clinic experiences include month-long rotations in Primary Care Pharmacotherapy Clinic (PACT), anticoagulation, chronic pain management, cardiology/heart failure, outpatient mental health, and Ambulatory Care pharmacy administration.
-Elective experiences include, but are not limited to, stem cell transplant, substance use disorder, geriatrics, women’s health, academic detailing, home-based primary care, and numerous other potential electives opportunities.
-The residency also promotes development and refinement of teaching skills and scholarly activity through obtaining a teaching certificate, unless otherwise obtained in PGY-1 residency, as well as precepting pharmacy students and PGY1 residents throughout the PGY2 training year.
-Management skills are developed through completion of a resident research project, contributing to development of new clinics or programs, as well as other administrative activities.
+The TVHS ambulatory care pharmacy residency is a second-year specialty residency designed to develop the PGY2 pharmacy resident as a clinical specialist with expertise in ambulatory care.
+The residency program includes training on providing comprehensive medication management for patients in a variety of pharmacist-managed and interdisciplinary clinic settings within VA Tennessee Valley Healthcare System.
+Core clinic experiences include month-long rotations in Primary Care Pharmacotherapy Clinic (PACT), Outpatient Anticoagulation, Outpatient Chronic Pain Management, Outpatient Mental Health, Women's Health, and Ambulatory Care Pharmacy Administration.
+Elective experiences include, but are not limited to, Outpatient Cardiology, Preventive Medicine, Stem Cell Transplant, Oncology, Substance Use Disorder, Outpatient Geriatrics, Home-Based Primary Care, and numerous other potential electives opportunities.
+Longitudinally, residents will be required to manage a primary care pharmacotherapy clinic one day per week throughout the PGY2 year.
+They will also be required to create, develop, and manage a second longitudinal clinic based on an identified need of our facility/pharmacy service and area of resident’s professional interest.
+The goal for the second clinic is to focus on creation and development in the first quarter of the PGY2 residency year and then progress to management of this clinic over the remaining months.
+The residency also promotes development and refinement of skills necessary for teaching and training through completion of teaching and learning certificate program, unless already obtained during PGY-1 residency, precepting pharmacy students and PGY1 residents throughout the PGY2 training year, and presenting journal club or CE presentation to VA TVHS pharmacy service or through national program.
+Management and administration skills are developed through completion of a resident research project, contributing to development of new clinics or programs, and completion of longitudinal ambulatory care pharmacy administration tasks assigned throughout the PGY2 year.
 By completing this comprehensive advanced training program, the resident is equipped with excellent leadership and practice skills and prepared to practice as a proficient, well-rounded clinical pharmacy specialist in an ambulatory care setting.

-- Vacation days and sick leave are both accrued at a rate of 4 hours every two weeks totaling 13 days of paid vacation time and 13 days of paid sick leave
+- Vacation days and sick leave are both accrued at a rate of 4 hours every two weeks.

 Rotations and Experiences